bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 await stream.FlushAsync();
 ```

-It is also possible to define the output stream to which the results will
+##### Specifying Output Stream
-be written.
+You can define an output stream to which the conversion results will be written.

 ```csharp
 using BcfToolkit;